 TRA has a special funding situation created by direct aid contributions made by the State of Minnesota, City of Minneapolis and Minneapolis School District.
 The direct aid is a result of the merger of the Minneapolis Teachers Retirement Fund Association merger into TRA in 2006.
+A second direct aid source is from the State of Minnesota for the merger of the Duluth Teacher's Retirement Fund Association (DTRFA) in 2015.
 Additional information can be found in Note 4.